Linguistic fieldwork data, converted instantly

-Convert FLEx interlinear text, Phonology Assistant exports, and custom tab-separated data to LaTeX — instantly, from anywhere on your computer or in any online editor.
+Convert FLEx interlinear text and Phonology Assistant exports to LaTeX, tab-separated tables, and (coming soon) XLingPaper — from anywhere on your computer or in any online editor.

 ⬇ Download for macOS ⬇ Download for Windows